-His new book, Discrimination and Disparities, argues convincingly that monocausal explanations are always unsatisfactory.
+In Sowell’s new book, Discrimination and Disparities, argues convincingly that monocausal explanations are always unsatisfactory.
 Knowledge of Aristotle’s four causes should make that clear to everyone, but not everyone receives a classical education.
 Moving beyond such obvious self-evident truths as these classic distinctions, Sowell aims to show that disparity of outcomes, such as income inequality, are normal, natural, and inevitable.

 Countless fascinating facts are dropped like a bombshell on every page.
 Facts that undermine our egalitarian assumptions.
 For example, with a rare exception, the first born child in every family usually has the highest IQ of all the siblings, and a greater rate of success.
 Equality is not a given in nature or biology, so why do we expect it?

 Another fascinating fact that leads to very different outcomes is the cultural love of literature.
 The Scots lagged behind England and the rest of the world for the longest time.
 Protestantism swept through, and with it, a primacy on the ability to read.
 The Protestant love of reading the Scriptures led to a general increase in education level, and thus Scotland became one of the world leaders in the late 19th and early 20th centuries.
 Culture matters.